In This Article

 “Healing is different person to person, and also, depending on the trauma, the piercing may endure through the healing period,” says Stacy Bader of New Tribe Tattoo and Piercing in Toronto, ON, Canada.
 “I always say any piercing can take up to a year to heal, sometimes more and sometimes less.”

-Snug piercings are in line with other cartilage piercings when it comes to healing time: about four to six months.
+Snug piercings are in line with other cartilage piercings when it comes to healing time: about four to six months, according to our experts.
 However, because everyone’s body reacts differently to the process, Bader says you should prepare for that one-year timeframe.
 You can tell that a snug piercing is fully healed when no part of it is sensitive anymore and there is no crust building around the area for a full consecutive two weeks.
-Snug piercings are easily re-traumatize, though, so it’s important to take good care of the area even after it’s healed to ensure you don’t irritate it and return to the healing process.
+Snug piercings are easily re-traumatized, though, so it’s important to take good care of the area even after it’s healed to ensure you don’t irritate it and return to the healing process.

 Because the cartilage on the anti-helix is tougher, it takes more force to pierce it—meaning more pain.
 Bader says that, from her experience, it feels like a very heavy push of pressure.
 There’s no real way to know which part of the piercing process will be the most intense, though some feel more pain when the needle is pushed through (which takes one second or less) versus those who feel it during the insertion of the jewelry.
 It’s painful, sure, but Bader points out that it can’t be too bad or else there wouldn’t be so many people willingly getting a snug piercing.